KudosX/chartkick_app/README.md

-## Welcome to my Application, based on:
+## Using Chartkick gem, based on:
   Gemset ruby-2.3.0@rails5.0.0.beta3
   Ruby 2.3.0
   Rails 5.0.0.beta3

-* more stuff here
+* Index page has some various charts using google charts
-* and even more stuff here
+* About has more charts
+* FAQ has world chart